Aider-AI/aider/docs/faq.md

 ## How do I get ctags working?

 First, be aware that ctags is completely optional and not required to use aider.
+Aider only attempts to use ctags with GPT-4, and currently doesn't use ctags with GPT-3.5.

 If you wish to use ctags, you should consult the [universal ctags repo](https://github.com/universal-ctags/ctags)